Cover Letter Tips

-- Your cover letter and CV create the first impression a practice will have of you.
+Your cover letter and resume create the first impression a practice will have of you.
 Formatting, font, spelling and layout are all incredibly important in making a strong first impression.

-- Give a high level reminder of your experience and accomplishments.
-For example, if you were voted chief fellow or resident of the year make sure you include that.
+Give a high level reminder of your experience and accomplishments.
+For example, if you were top in your class, include that.

-If you have any large gaps in employment that you feel need to be explained, the cover letter is the appropriate place to share.
+If you have any large gaps in employment that you feel need to be explained, the cover letter is the appropriate location.
 Be sure to keep this explanation brief.

-In the closing paragraph of the cover letter, make sure you reference your attached CV, reiterate your interest in the practice and provide the best way to contact you.
+In the closing paragraph of the cover letter make sure you reference your attached resume, reiterate your interest in the practice, and provide the best way to contact you.
 Make certain you also thank them for their time in reviewing your application.